OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ### Effectiveness Assessment

-Attempt to decompile the byte-code, disassemble any included library files, and perform static analysis.
+Attempt to decompile the bytecode, disassemble any included library files, and perform static analysis.
 At the very least, the app's core functionality (i.e., the functionality meant to be obfuscated) shouldn't be easily discerned.
 Verify that

 - meaningful identifiers, such as class names, method names, and variable names, have been discarded,
 - string resources and strings in binaries are encrypted,